 When investing in puts, the breakeven can be found using this formula:

-The investor could be stuck with a loss if ABC’s market price doesn’t fall far past $75.
+The investor can still have a loss if ABC’s market price doesn’t fall far enough below $75.
 For example:

 An investor goes long 1 ABC Sep 75 put @ $6.
 The market price falls to $74.
 What is the gain or loss?